-Microbicide development has entered a new and promising chapter

-- Decades of research into microbicides have resulted in proof-ofconcept that ARV-based microbicides can offer women protection against HIV infection and potentially save millions of lives. - In July 2010, the results announced from CAPRISA 004, a clinical trial in South Africa, showed that a vaginal gel containing the ARV tenofovir used around the time of sex offered women 39 percent protection against HIV. - Confirmatory trials are ongoing, and if the results are confirmed, tenofovir gel could become the first microbicide approved for use around 2015.
+Microbicide development has entered a new and promising chapter.
+Decades of research into microbicides have resulted in proof-of-concept that ARV-based microbicides can offer women protection against HIV infection and potentially save millions of lives.
+In July 2010, the results announced from CAPRISA 004, a clinical trial in South Africa, showed that a vaginal gel containing the ARV tenofovir used around the time of sex offered women 39 percent protection against HIV.
+Confirmatory trials are ongoing, and if the results are confirmed, tenofovir gel could become the first microbicide approved for use around 2015.
+Longer-acting microbicides, such as monthly vaginal rings containing the ARV dapivirine, are also in advanced clinical development, while combination products, such as those combining two or more ARVs or an ARV with a contraceptive, are in earlier stages of development.